Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_push_content.md

 APNs extension fields(em_apns_ext): After adding it, the APNs you received will contain the fields you filled in, which can help you distinguish APNs.

-Easemob provides the following extension fields:
+AgoraChat provides the following extension fields:

   extension fields 			descriptions
 ------------------------- --------------------------------------